mxbees/locating-the-library-in-institutional-oppression/locating-the-library-in-institutional-oppression.md

 In discussing the purpose of public libraries, he notes that:

->Public libraries bgan as instruments of enlightenment, hoping to spread knowledge and culture broadly to the peopel, who as free citizens of a democratic republic required access to that knowledge and culture to live fuller lives and to become better citizens.[^22]
+>Public libraries began as instruments of enlightenment, hoping to spread knowledge and culture broadly to the people, who as free citizens of a democratic republic required access to that knowledge and culture to live fuller lives and to become better citizens.[^22]

 He also notes that public libraries pretty much failed miserable on this account, not being widely used and that those who did use it were largely interested in entertainment[^23].

 The first (and most obvious) conclusion we can draw from this is that public libraries in America were and always have been political.
 They have been, since their inception, creations of a specific and particular ideology.
-I'm also perfectly willing to follow Bivens-Tatum in saying that this ideology is that of the enlightenment.
+I'm also perfectly willing to follow Bivens-Tatum in saying that this ideology is that of the political enlightenment.

+As such, it is pretty clear that Bivens-Tatum's idea that historical details and context have little bearing on the ideas can't hold much weight when we are, at least, speaking of public libraries.
+The fact that, for this discussion, we are talking about a specific country (the US), at a specific point in time are non-trivial details when attempting to understand the political impact of libraries and the impact politics had in shaping libraries as we know them.
+Indeed, this shaping by political forces is exactly what Bivens-Tatum discusses in the last section of the chapter[^24].

+And, in anticipation of his arguments against 'revisionist histories' about the founding of public libraries[^27], by noting that I am, in fact, following his account of the historical motivations and ideology surrounding the formation of libraries.
+I do honestly think that they were motivated by enlightenment ideals.
+Where we significantly depart is in statements like this, "we can have a reasonable pluralism in society, but only if everyone acknowledges the authority of the public democratic institutions'[^28].

+So that my position is very clear: I _don't_ acknowledge the authority of public democratic institutions.
+This is exactly _why_ I'm writing a paper locating the library in institutional oppression.
+I'm not attempting to quibble about what is or isn't the englightenment or what did or did not motivate the creation of public libraries.
+Part of my argument rests on the understanding that libraries, as an institution, are oppressive _because_ of their relationship to a white supremacist, hetero-patriarchal settler state.
+And because of the exact reasons he describes: libraries are necessary for creating better citizens of a democratic state.
+This is one of the major reasons why, as they currently exist in Canada and the US, libraries are a tool of oppression, rather than of liberation.

+###4.2 Libraries are (and always have been) political institutions

+When Bivens-Tatum writes:

+>Public libraries began as instruments of enlightenment, hoping to spread knowledge and culture broadly to the people, who as free citizens of a democratic republic required access to that knowledge and culture to live fuller lives and to become better citizens.[^25]

+It becomes impossible not to understand that the primary purpose of libraries wasn't education (as he erroneously concludes from a claim like this[^26]) but political.
+Education within this ideological statement is only a means to an end: creating better citizens.
+In this instance 'better' equals 'better educated.'

+Almost nothing in that statement about the purpose of libraries is value-neutral and apolotical.
+And it would be difficult to unpack everything that is oppressive about this motivation to create libraries.

+One of the clear points of contention is 'citizen.'
+At the time that the first public library was founded in the US, only white people were citizens (and able to become citizens).
+Of course, citizenship in the US has been extended to many kinds of people today.
+However, the point I'm making about this relationship between libraries and citizenship is exactly that: citizen is a flexible term and who is or isn't a citizen depends entirely on the American settler state.
+As a consequence, we can see that libraries were never intended to be for 'everyone.'

+Of course, not being for everyone isn't necessarily oppressive.
+We generally understand the purpose and value of some kinds of exclusionary spaces (like women's only shelters or cultural community centres).
+Even accepting that it is okay for libraries to be exclusionary spaces (which Bivens-Tatum wouldn't find acceptable[^29]), the fact that libraries are structurally inclined to benefit only those people who happened to be citizens when public libraries first became a reality should make us pause.
+Especially when we see someone like Bivens-Tatum arguing that "this is in fact the ultimate goal of both academic and public libraries, to make all knowledge accessible to every citizen, a universal library accessible to all"[^30].

+It is interesting to note this strange conflation in Bivens-Tatum's claim, since he clearly thinks that 'everyone' is a citizen, which is demonstrably false.
+You only need to look at the rhetoric surrounding undocumented immigrants in the US to understand how much this isn't true and how much 'citizens' absolutely do not _want_ it to be true.
+More importantly, we must also see a tension here with his earlier claims that "we can have a reasonable pluralism in society, but only if everone acknowledges the authority of the public democratic institutions"[^31].
+The reality is this, so long as the purpose of libraries are this closely tied to supporting a settler state, they will never be able to "make all knowledge accessible"[^30], not when some knowledge has the ability to destabilize the settler state.
+Libraries are one means by which the settler state ensures it continued power.

+In a context like this, many of the current real-world examples about how libraries are 'failing' marginalized people, it becomes clear that this isn't a 'failure' but intentional.
+Public libraries in American (and Canada) were not designed for everyone.
+They are, as Bivens-Tatum says, intended for citizens.
+And their purpose is to create _better_ citizens.

 [^1]: Gaiman, Neil.
 “Why Our Future Depends on Libraries, Reading and Daydreaming.”
 The Guardian, October 15, 2013, sec.
 Books. http://www.theguardian.com/books/2013/oct/15/neil-gaiman-future-libraries-reading-daydreaming.